 Messages of congratulations

-Asmara, 22 May 2017- The leaders of the Kingdom of Saudi Arabia and the Republic of Cuba send messages of congratulations to the people and Government of Eritrea in connection with the 26th Independence Day anniversary.
+Asmara, 25 May 2017- President Emmamuel Macron of the French Republic, President Janos Ader of Hungary and Ms. Doris Leuthard of the Swiss Federation sent messages of congratulations to the Government and people of Eritrea in connection with the 26th Independence Day Anniversary.

-In a brotherly message he conveyed in the name of the people and the Kingdom of Saudi Arabia, King Salman Bin Abdulaziz wished good health to President Isaias Afwerki as well as peace and prosperity to the people of Eritrea.
+In the message the leaders sent of their governments and people and on their own behalf they wished good health to President Isaias Afwerki and peace and prosperity to the Eritrean people.

-In the same vein, Muhammad bin Nayef Bin Abdulaziz, Crown Prince of the Kingdom of Saudi Arabia, First Deputy Prime Minister and Minister of Interior as well as Muhammad bin Salman Al-Saud, Deputy Crown Prince, Chief of the Royal Court as well as Second Deputy Prime Minister and Minister of Defense sent messages of congratulations to the people and the Government of Eritrea.
+The President of Hungary, Mr. Janos Ader noted that the bilateral relations between his country and Eritrea has been steadily expanding to new areas in recent years especially the cooperation and experience exchanges in the sectors of agriculture, education.

-Likewise, Mr. Raul Castro Ruz, President of the Republic of Cuba, sent message of congratulations and best wish from the people and the Government of Cuba in connection with the 26th Independence Day anniversary.”
+The President of the Swiss Federation, Ms. Doris Leuthard on her part expressed that the mutual trust and friendship enjoyed by the Swiss Federation and Eritrea will deepen in the coming years.